 If you like to browse, your state’s site may have additional information about health insurance.
 These links are provided by the National Association of Insurance Commissioners (NAIC), the organization of insurance regulators from the 50 states, the District of Columbia and the five U.S. territories.
 The NAIC site has a Consumer Information Source to find medical loss ratios, financial information, and complaint information on the exchange, HMOs and other health insurance providers

 Click on Consumer Complaint Reports and select Complaint Ratio Reports to find rate of complaints for health insurance companies.
 HMO complaints are separate from Individual plans and Group health plan complaints.
-Worst complaint ratio for 2016 was Aetna HMO; best HMO complaint record was Health Care Service Corporation (Blue Cross Blue Shield of IL).
-Complaint record from 2016, supplied by the Illinois Dept. of Insurance.
-Other HMOs include Celtic, Coventry, Health Alliance, Humana, United Healthcare (IL and Midwest).
-For Group Health coverage, the worst 2016 complaints per 10,000 policies for plans enrolling at least 100,000 people were UnitedHealthcare Insurance Company of Illinois and Blue Cross Blue Shield of IL.
+Worst HMO complaint ratio for 2017 in plans that had at least 10,000 enrollees, was Humana Health Plan; best HMO complaint records were Delta Dental and Health Care Service Corporation (Blue Cross Blue Shield of IL).
+Complaint record from 2017, supplied by the Illinois Dept. of Insurance.
+Other HMOs include Aetna, Celtic, Cigna, Health Alliance, United Healthcare (IL and Midwest).
+For Group Health coverage, the worst 2017 complaints per 10,000 policies for plans enrolling at least 100,000 people were UnitedHealthcare Insurance Company of River Valley United’s Illinois plan.
 The most common HMO, group and individual plan complaints were about claims handling.

 Compare complaint rates for Indiana health insurance companies (health carriers).
-Highest 2016 Complaint Index of the largest 12 companies were for CareSource IN, All Savers Ins Co, MDwise Marketplace Inc, UnitedHealthcare Life Ins Co, and Humana Ins Co.
-From IN Department of Insurance
+Highest 2017 Complaint Index of the largest 13 companies (each with at least $60 million in premium) were for CareSource IN, MDwise Marketplace Inc, All Savers Ins Co, Indiana University Health Plans Inc. and Humana Ins Co.
+Best was Aetna From IN Department of Insurance

 Compare Aetna, CareFirst BlueChoice, CFMI & GHMSI; Cigna, Kaiser Permanente, KPIC, MAMSI, MD-IPA, Optimum Choice and United Healthcare on member satisfaction (CAHPS), getting appointments, flu shots, and many clinical measures of care such as Diabetes, breast cancer screening, behavioral health, well child care.
 Check both Consumer Ratings & Clinical Ratings.
 Other Medicaid HealthChoice plans (Amerigroup, JAI, Maryland Physicians Care, Medstar, Priority Partners, University of MD Health Partners) are listed separately.
 2017 Performance Report by Maryland Health Care Commission uses 2016 data